elixir-engineering-logo

 Management of Actions

 While some review actions can be implemented almost immediately after a review, others cannot be closed until much later in the project.
-Any method of tracking action close-out needs to recognise this to be effective: simply circulating lists of actions open for more than three months is not effective if some actions may not be closed for 15 months.
-The identification and expediting of open actions needs to be done on the basis of required close-out date.
+Any method of tracking action close-out needs to recognize this to be effective.
+Simply circulating lists of actions open for more than three months is not effective if some actions may not be closed for 15 months.
+The identification and expediting of open actions needs to be done on the basis of the required close-out date.

 Management of change

-After the project moves into the construction phase, further design changes may be made by the site engineering team and therefore an effective management of change is required to the point of handover to client.
-If the site team does not have sufficient technical capability and knowledge of earlier project design HSE reviews then continuing support of the management of change process will be required from the original design team to ensure an adequate assessment of the impact of changes.
+After the project moves into the construction phase, further design changes may be made by the site engineering team, and therefore an effective management of change is required to the point of handover to the client.
+If the site team does not have sufficient technical capability and knowledge of earlier project design HSE reviews, then continuing support of the management of the change process will be required from the original design team to ensure an adequate assessment of the impact of changes.

-Finally, before plant start-up is the Pre-Startup Safety Review.
-It is recommended this review should include another Final Safety Review focussing on the management of change since the earlier ‘Final Safety Review’ and the close-out of remaining actions relating to start-up and operation.
+Finally, before plant start-up is the pre-startup safety review.
+It is recommended this review should include another Final Safety Review focusing on the management of change since the earlier ‘Final Safety Review’ and the close-out of remaining actions relating to start-up and operation.

 Conclusions

-Elixir Engineering personal consider below points as key requirements to conduct an effective review:
+Elixir Engineering personal consider the below points as key requirements to conduct an effective review:

 • The review meeting is the tip of the iceberg: do not forget that more resources are needed for the preparation beforehand, the issuing and updating of review reports and the significant effort in closing-out actions.